 Tap into the future of skincare with our edit of the most forward-looking new devices in beauty technology

-A revolution in beauty tech is underway, with a new generation of intelligent gadgets promising ageless skin and a flawless visage.
+A revolution in beauty gadgets is underway, with a new generation of intelligent tech promising ageless skin and a flawless visage.
 Forget lotions and potions, the 2020 beauty regime is all about smart face-masks, DNA-designed skincare and 3D-printable make-up.

 Personalisation is the key – we want products that are tailor-made, time-saving and responsive.
 But where does one begin with navigating this new, high-tech world?
 We’ve selected the next generation of devices to help you up your game – no pain or needles involved.